spinnaker-plugins/aws-account-registration-plugin-spinnaker/README.md

   url: 'http://localhost:8080/hello' # Remote host address.
   pullFrequencyInMilliSeconds: 10000 # How often this plugin should query the remote host.
   syncAgentFrequencyInMilliSeconds: 10000 # How often agent scheduler should run.
+  iamAuth: true # Enable IAM authentication for API Gateway.
+  iamAuthRegion: 'us-west-2' # Specify which region API Gateway is deployed.
+Required if `iamAuth` is enabled.
 ```

 ### Known issues